cenk1cenk2/docker-softether-vpnsrv/README.md

 ## Description

-SoftEther VPN is free open-source, cross-platform, multi-protocol VPN client and VPN server software, developed as part of Daiyuu Nobori's master's thesis research at the University of Tsukuba.
+SoftEther VPN is a free open-source, cross-platform, multi-protocol VPN client and VPN server software developed as part of Daiyuu Nobori's master's thesis research at the University of Tsukuba.
 VPN protocols such as SSL VPN, L2TP/IPsec, OpenVPN, and Microsoft Secure Socket Tunneling Protocol are provided in a single VPN server.

 This container runs a SoftEther VPN Server bundled together with a DNSMASQ DHCP server to distribute the IPs.
-With this way it utilizes a Linux virtual ethernet tap device to distribute the network traffic through.
+In this way, it utilizes a Linux virtual ethernet tap device to distribute the network traffic.

 [Read more](https://www.softether.org/) about SoftEther in the official documentation.